Elihu W. N. Starr: Military career

 At the age of 18, Starr was appointed sergeant major into the Second Artillery Regiment in the Connecticut militia.
 He was later appointed to quartermaster and then as adjutant.
 In 1836 he was elected captain of the First Rifle Company, Sixth Infantry Regiment.
 In 1839 he was promoted to the rank of lieutenant colonel and then elected as brigadier general of the Second Brigade, Connecticut Militia.
 In 1852, Starr was appointed to the position of Connecticut Adjutant General by Governor Thomas H. Seymour.

 Personal life

-Elihu was the eldest son of Nathan and Grace Starr who moved from New Haven, Connecticut, to Middletown shortly after Elihu’s birth.
+Elihu was born in New Haven, Connecticut on August 10, 1812, the eldest son of Nathan and Grace Starr.
+The family moved from New Haven to Middletown shortly after Elihu's birth.
 On May 27, 1840, he married Harriet Wetmore Bush of Ogdensburg, New York, and had seven children; William, Henry, Frank, Grace, Julia, Margaret and Mary.
 Elihu died June 14, 1891, in Middletown.
 His wife died in 1904.